powersimmani/GUGC_Bioinformatics_FAQ/README.md

 	return 0
 ```
-For more information, please find the positional/keyword arguments in informatics lecture note or the following [Hyperlink](https://problemsolvingwithpython.com/07-Functions-and-Modules/07.07-Positional-and-Keyword-Arguments/)
+For more information, please find the positional/keyword arguments in the informatics lecture (functions) note or the following [Hyperlink](https://problemsolvingwithpython.com/07-Functions-and-Modules/07.07-Positional-and-Keyword-Arguments/)

 ### Q3.
 My code cannot read the file on `pattern_count(*SeqIO.parse('data.fna', 'fasta'))`

 Your file `data.fna` should be located in the same directory of your python code file.
-Or your can apply path.
-For example, you can specify the absolute path of the file
+Or you can apply the path.
+For example, you can specify the absolute path of the file.
 ```
 pattern_count(*SeqIO.parse('C:\projects\Bioinformatics\problemset1\pattern_count\data.fna', 'fasta'))
 ```
 For more information, please find the `relative/absolute path` in the Google or Informatics lecture notes (Unix parts)

 ### Q4.
-Python Tutor is not working
+Python Tutor is not working.

 `Biopython` is an external package of Python.
-Therefore The Python tutor in Dodona is no longer available for checking the code using `Biopython`.
-I recommand you to use print function for checking the values in the variables.
+Therefore The Python tutor in Dodona is no longer available to check the code using `Biopython`.
+I recommend you use the `print` function to check the variables' values.